PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 2. Set the "Speed" setting to Fast
 3. Click "Run" and watch both the thermal and optical videos at the same time.
 4. As the drone turns a corner, see if the thermal and optical video images start to "turn" at the same time.
 If they do, they are sychronized, and there is nothing more to do!
-5. If the images do *not* turn at the same time:
+5. If the images do *not* turn the corner at the same time:
     - Click Stop
     - Increase or decrease "Video delay (secs)" by say +/= 0.1 seconds
     - Repeat Steps 3 & 4 until the videos sync up.